Patent Application: Different Types and How to File

 What is a Patent Application?

 A patent application allows inventors to apply for legal protection of their invention, product, process, or intellectual property.
-When a patent application is approved, inventors reserve their ideas from being stolen or used by any unauthorized person or entity.
+When a patent application is granted, inventors reserve their ideas from being stolen or used by any unauthorized person or entity.
 Patents are valuable to preserve the value of an idea and to ensure that the original creator’s idea hits the market first.

 Types of Patents

-When an inventor decides to submit a patent application to the United States Patent and Trademark Office (USPTO) , they must designate which type of patent they are applying for.
+When an inventor decides to submit a patent application to the United States Patent and Trademark Office (USPTO), they must designate which type of patent they are applying for.
 There are three patent categories available in the U.S.:

 Utility Patents